Ekpenga9000/interactive-maze-solver-visualizer/maze_solver_visualizer/README.md

 - **3** - Switch to Dijkstra's Algorithm
 - **Q** - Quit the application

+## Features

+### Multiple Path Generation

+The **M** key generates special mazes with multiple paths of different lengths from start to end:

+- **Direct Path**: Shortest route (usually found by BFS)
+- **Top Route**: Medium length through upper maze area
+- **Bottom Route**: Medium-long length through lower maze area
+- **Zigzag Route**: Longest path with multiple waypoints

+This allows you to compare how different algorithms perform when multiple solutions exist.

+### All Paths Visualization

+The **P** key toggles a special visualization mode that shows all possible paths from start to end:

+- **Light Gray**: Highlights every cell that is part of any valid path to the goal
+- **Algorithm Comparison**: See how much of the solution space different algorithms explore
+- **Path Coverage**: Understand the complexity and connectivity of the maze

+This feature helps visualize the complete solution space and understand why different algorithms find different routes.

 ### Visual Elements

 - **Black**: Walls
 - **White**: Open paths
+- **Light Gray**: All possible paths (when enabled with P key)
 - **Green**: Start position (top-left)
 - **Red**: End position (bottom-right)
 - **Light Blue**: Visited cells during pathfinding